ConsenSysMesh/ImmutableEvidenceForm/README.md

 ## Getting Started

-Clone the Repo from Git and run the following to install npm dependencies
+Clone the Repo from Git and install npm dependencies
 ```
-npm install
+>npm install
  ```

 ## Starting (Your Own Version) on TestRPC (Local Testnet)